sinkinben/tinydb/docs/flex-and-bison.md

 ### Tokenizer

-Let's see some advaned usages.
-Now, we will tokenizer a expression in C language.
+Let's see some advaned usages, we will tokenize an expression in this section.

 ```c
 %{